eviedense/CI.SI/WRITING/PART 1 - VENDETTA (REVISED).md

 "Well, first and foremost..."
 They started, "it's not going to be me.
 I've got...too many things to do today.
 I'll get Zephyr to go with you- he's pretty suited for this kind of thing, I think." *Zephyr.* She recognized that name.
 It had something to do with Kasey...
 "He'll follow you like a shadow until you get attacked- which, let's be honest, is a surefire occurrance as soon as you step inside- and he'll jump in to help you.
 Once you get their attention, you need to find out where in the casino they're keeping that thing.
 Should be simple."
 Dani continued to explain, before Cisila suddenly blurted out, "So- hang on-" She shook her head, "I'm just going to waltz in like I own the place?!"
 She exclaimed.
 "Yes.
 You're not sneaking through there.
 Security's tight, y'know?
 Not worth it to sneak through."
 Dani replied, "Better to bust some skulls than to waste time."
 Cisila thought about this- and realized Dani was correct.
 At least, from her point of view.
 There wasn't any time to waste- they might destroy the evidence in the folder.
 Realizing this, and how desperate the man seemed, Cisila got up.
 "Got it, then.
 I think I'll just get this over with now.
 Can you get that guy ready to follow me?"
 She asked, firmly.
 Her mind was set.
 "What?"
 Dani seemed slightly shocked.
 "Uh- Okay.
 I was thinking you'd do a little later in the day..."
 Cisila shook her head, "No. Hell no. This is top priority.
 I've got a thing or two to ask those Syndicate fucks anyways." she asserted.
 "I'm going." *This is a terrible idea.* Her mind echoed. *No, no it's not...is it?
 It is.
 No, it's not.* The inside of her mind was like a waging war between *Bad idea* and *Just get it over with*, and she had decided to get it over with.
 Quickly, she got ready.
 Pulling on the jacket she used for going out as V, she walked into her bedroom and pulled up the loose floorboard where she hid her mask.
 It sat there silently.
 And she picked it up, and stashed it back inside her satchel, of which she'd already pulled on.
 Cisila pulled open the window in her bedroom and climbed out, shutting it behind her.
 The cool air of midday September hit her pretty fast, as she pulled her mask on.
 It clicked and seemed to fasten to her face easily, as she leaped off the fire escape and fired her EXO's grapple just as she had a couple nights previously.
 She was heading straight for High-Stakes.

 # 5
-# WORK IT, FIX IT, ROCK
+# Work It, Fix It, Rock
 ### CHICAGO, ILLINOIS, U.S.A
 ### 2:27PM, CST
 ### SEPTEMBER 30TH, 2033